LaunchAcademy/codecabulary/codecabulary/learn-rails/writing-a-rails-migration.md

 rails g migration change_username_field_to_email
 ```

 Like generating a model, Rails will generate a few files for you when generating a migration.
 The first is the migration file itself, located in `db/migrate`, which in this case would be named `YYYYMMDDHHMMSS_change_username_field_to_email`.
-Check here for more info on Migration Naming Conventions.
+Check [here](/learn-rails/naming-migrations) for more info on Migration Naming Conventions.

-ProTip: If the migration name you write in this step is of the form “AddXXXToYYY” or “RemoveXXXFromYYY” and is followed by a list of column names and types then a migration containing the appropriate add_column and remove_column statements will be created for you (otherwise the next step in the process).
+ProTip: If the migration name you write in this step is of the form “AddXXXToYYY” or “RemoveXXXFromYYY” and is followed by a list of column names and types, then a migration containing the appropriate add_column and remove_column statements will be created for you (otherwise the next step in the process).
 Bada-bing.

 Example: